pts/small-io-sys/README.md

   decompressor for the compressed boot logo) and newly unused message strings have been overwritten with NULs to make subsequent compression more efficient.
-* Before compressing io.sys, compression-enhancing filter has been applied.
+* Before compressing io.sys, a compression-enhancing filter has been applied.
   Various UPX filters (0x01--0x06, 0x46, 0x49) have been tried, and the smallest has been chosen.
 The winner is filter 0x06, which converts 16-bit near jump and near call instructions from relative to absolute address,